TheSavlad/userscripts/README.md

 * Each item shows thumbnail and current status.
 * Cancelled items are filtered out.
 * Intelligent injection: should keep working even when devs mess up classnames.

+# Yandex Pogoda
+Adds a button to the header that enables refreshes every ten minutes
+(At ten-minute intervals, so 22:10, 22:20, 22:30, etc. Not 10 minutes after page load)

+* Waits one second for page to load at least minimally, then places the button.
+* Uses local storage for persistence.
+* Prints next reload time in console at *log* level with `[Refresh]` tag.